nepochemu/ytm/README.md

 - Play videos or entire playlists directly with `mpv`
 - Audio-only mode (`-n`) for background listening
 - API key is stored securely and prompted automatically if missing
-- Built with Rust, packaged via Nix flake
+- Built with Rust, with great help from [Amp](https://github.com/ampcode-com), packaged via Nix flake

 ---